-Donna E. Deutchman, Founder and Chief Executive Officer
+Donna E. Deutchman, President and Chief Executive Officer

-As CEO of Homes 4 Families, Donna pioneered the outcome-proven Enriched Neighborhood® model, an innovative housing and social service model that addresses the distinct needs of the veteran community in partnership with the California Department of Veterans Affairs.
+As CEO of Homes 4 Families, Donna pioneered the outcome-proven Enriched Neighborhood® model, an innovative housing and social service model that addresses the distinct needs of the veteran community.
+This model was replicated in partnership with the California Department of Veterans Affairs.
 Donna has overseen the development of more than 144 homes for low-income families in Northern Los Angeles communities including Burbank, Santa Clarita, Pacoima, and Sylmar.
-In addition to her role as CEO, Donna also serves on the board, and acts as a consultant to CalVet’s Home Loan Division regarding Enriched Neighborhood® communities.

 Prior to founding Homes 4 Families, Donna served as the CEO of Habitat for Humanity’s San Fernando/Santa Clarita Valleys chapter, which under her leadership became one of only 5% of Habitat chapters internationally to have built or renovated more than 100 homes – a total of 359 homes.
 She was responsible for the effective financial, operational and administrative management of the affiliate under the direction of the board of directors, as well as advocacy efforts, development and construction and governmental affairs.